 Attending events definitely has a bigger price tag as it might have a lot of travel expenses, but the experience is well worth the money.

-If you want to find a conference near you in 2019, a great place to look is Desire 2 Learn.
+If you want to find a conference near you, a great place to look is Desire 2 Learn.
 All scheduled conferences are there.
 Search until you find just the right one and click the provided link to register.

 Finding a conference within driving distance can cut down on travel costs.
 You can also find other people to attend with you to split the cost of a hotel or Airbnb.